 NOTE 2 The usLowerOpticalPointSize and usUpperOpticalPointSize values are not adjusted by variation data.
 These values (now superseded by the 'STAT' table) are used to indicate a range of sizes for which a given font has been designed.
 It is assumed that variation that targets different sizes will be implemented using the 'opsz' variation axis.
 If a variable font supports 'opsz' as an axis of variation, then the usLowerOpticalPointSize and usUpperOpticalPointSize fields can be set to the same values as the minValue and maxValue fields for the 'opsz' axis in the 'fvar' table.

-To have variable line metrics in a variable font, the 'hasc', 'hdsc' and 'hlgp' value tags should be used in the 'MVAR' table to vary the ascender, descender and line gap values from defaults specified in the sTypoAscender, sTypoDescender and sTypoLinGap fields.
+To have variable line metrics in a variable font, the 'hasc', 'hdsc' and 'hlgp' value tags should be used in the 'MVAR' table to vary the ascender, descender and line gap values from defaults specified in the sTypoAscender, sTypoDescender and sTypoLineGap fields.
 The 'hcla' and 'hcld' value tags can be used in addition to vary the size of a clipping region from the default specified in the winAscent and winDescent fields.
 Other metrics can be varied using value tags listed above.

 For general information on OFF Font variations, see the subclause 7.1.